YashShekhar/spring-batch-impl/README.md

 # Spring Boot Applcaiton for Batch Processing

-This is a sample project for Spring batch where we have used H2 database as out database and csv file as the file to be processed and stroed in the database.
+This is a sample project for Spring batch where we have used H2 database as our database and csv file as the file to be processed and stored in the database.